omidrohanian/gaze-mwe-ranlp2017/data/Dataset_Information.md

 In order to prepare sequences to be trained by the CRF model, we changed all the markup to numbers as follows:

-<p>0: for the tokens that do not match the pattern of Verb + Noun or Verb + Particle</p>
+* 0: for the tokens that do not match the pattern of Verb + Noun or Verb + Particle
-<p>1: for the tokens that match the pattern of Verb + Noun or Verb + Particle, but are not tagged as MWEs</p>
+* 1: for the tokens that match the pattern of Verb + Noun or Verb + Particle, but are not tagged as MWEs
-<p>2: for the tokens that match the pattern of Verb + Noun or Verb + Particle, and are tagged as the beginning of MWEs</p>
+* 2: for the tokens that match the pattern of Verb + Noun or Verb + Particle, and are tagged as the beginning of MWEs
-<p>3: for the tokens that match the pattern of Verb + Noun or Verb + Particle, and are tagged as the middle of MWEs</p>
+* 3: for the tokens that match the pattern of Verb + Noun or Verb + Particle, and are tagged as the middle of MWEs
-<p>4: for the tokens that match the pattern of Verb + Noun or Verb + Particle, and are tagged as the end of MWEs</p>
+* 4: for the tokens that match the pattern of Verb + Noun or Verb + Particle, and are tagged as the end of MWEs